Lioubartsev/JuRP_HK/README.md

 // Then merge all added files to a commit with an *mandatory* message git commit -m "The script now handles the X case"

-// At last upload to cloud
+// At last, upload to cloud
 git push

-// Download potential changes in the repository
+// Download changes in the repository
 // and merges with local files. add + commit changes before doing this! git pull